maria-amores/my-pokemon-app/README.md

 # Pokemon app

-This application connect with the Pokemon API in order to get the Pokemons information.
+This application connects to the Pokemon API in order to get the Pokemons information.
 I hope you will enjoy it! :)

 <span><img alt="screenshot pokemon challenge" src="src/assets/images/pokemonAppScreenshot.png" width="400" ></span>